BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 **Mean Ensemble Prediction:** Combines model probabilities through simple ensemble averaging.

-**Real Image Upload Inference Endpoint:** Upload a dermoscopy image and receive a malignant/benign lesion risk prediction.
+**Real Image Upload Inference Endpoint:** Upload a supported image and receive a binary model risk score and classification result.

-**Probability-Based Classification:** Converts malignant probability into benign/malignant prediction labels using the backend prediction flow.
+**Probability-Based Classification:** Converts positive-class probability into low-risk/high-risk classification labels using the backend prediction flow.

 ### Prediction Logic

-The API performs inference using a two-model ensemble: **ConvNeXt Small + EVA-02 Small**.
+The API performs image inference using a two-model ensemble: ConvNeXt Small + EVA-02 Small.

-1. Each model processes the uploaded dermoscopy image independently.
+Each model processes the uploaded image independently.
-2. Both models output a probability score for the malignant class after softmax.
+Both models produce a score for the configured positive-risk class.
-3. The final probability is the average of the two model outputs.
+The final model score is calculated by averaging the two outputs.
-4. Classification rule:
+Demonstration classification rule:
-   - Probability `< 0.5` → classified as `benign`
+Score < 0.5 → lower_risk
-   - Probability `>= 0.5` → classified as `malignant`
+Score >= 0.5 → higher_risk

-This ensemble approach provides a good balance between accuracy and inference speed while keeping the deployment lightweight.
+The threshold is included for demonstration purposes and can be configured for other business risk-classification scenarios.
+The output is a model-generated score rather than a verified real-world decision.

 ### Production Backend